shasa/civ6/README.md

 # Installation
-- Put the Folder of the Mods you want to use in Documents\My Games\Sid Meier's Civilization VI\Mods
+- clone the folder of the mods you want to use in the following file path: "Documents\My Games\Sid Meier's Civilization VI\Mods"
-- Activate them in the Additional Content Menu in CIV 6
+- activate them in the additional content menu in CIV 6